martinius96/Airsoft-DOMINATOR-RFID/README.md

 **Description of RFID Domination Timer:**
 <p style="text-align: justify;">
-Domination Timer is a device (stopwatch) for Airsoft sports, Paintball with an Arduino microcontroller (Uno / Nano) with an AtMega328P AVR chip.
+Domination timer (DOMINATOR) is a stopwatch device designed for 2 teams that play against each other and try to occupy the point and keep it for as long as possible.
+The stopwatch is suitable for Airsoft / Paintball game mode DOMINATION, resp.
+Capture Hill.
+They consist of an ATmega328P microcontroller (AVR), which can be part of the Arduino development kit (Uno / Nano / Pro Mini).
-The stopwatch includes an LCD character display measuring 16x2 (16 characters x 2 lines), or 20x4, on which the times of individual teams are displayed.
+An LCD character display (size 16x2 or 20x4) is used to visualize the times.
+The times are listed in two lines below each other and are dynamically updated if there is an active team at the point (a point occupied by a team).
+The stopwatch is equipped with indicator LEDs in team colors, which signal the active team at the point and a detector (piezo transducer), which announces the change at the point after attaching the RFID card.
-There are 2 teams in the game - <b> <font color = "#C0392B"> RED team </font> </b> and <b> <font color = "#27AE60"> GRE team </font> </b > that play against each other and occupy the imaginary point that is formed by this device - Domination Timer.
+Teams are implemented in the game - <b> <font color = "#C0392B"> RED team </font> </b> and <b> <font color = "#27AE60"> GRE team </font> </b> who play against each other and try to occupy the point and then keep it for as long as possible.
 At the beginning of the game, the display shows the times 00 hours, 00 minutes, 00 seconds for <b> <font color = "#C0392B"> RED team </font> </b>, <b> <font color = "#27AE60 "> GRE team </font> </b>.
-Each member of the team is equipped with a card, bracelet or key fob, which communicates on the frequency 13.56MHz with an RFID reader, if it is within range.
+<b> Each team member is equipped with an RFID chip that is integrated into the bracelet (or card / keychain).
+The RFID chip transmits its unique identifier - UID (unique ID), which is read by an RFID reader and verified in the logic of the system to which the entity (team) belongs. </b>
-Keychains and bracelets can be color-coded (green, red according to team and function ...), which allows them to be distributed more efficiently to players, but also their archiving and storage.
+Individual bracelets can be color-coded (red, green by team and entity function), which allows them to be distributed more quickly to players, but also archived and stored by color.
-<b> <font color = "#C0392B"> If the RED team occupies a point, the team player attaches his card to the reader, thus occupying the point.
-This action triggers a buzzer that announces a change in the point.
+<b> <font color = "#C0392B"> The RED team will occupy the point when the RED team member attaches their card to the RFID reader.
+This action triggers a buzzer that announces the change of point with a short beep.
-Then the RED team's LED at this station will light up and the display will start adding time for that team. </font> </b>
+Subsequently, the LED of the RED team at this station will light up and the display will start adding the time for this team until the member's <font color = "#27AE60"> team card is inserted </font>, <font color = "#F39C12"> Referee </font>, or <font color = "#3498DB"> Eraser </font>. </font> </b>
+<b> <font color = "#27AE60"> If the point is occupied by a GRE player and the card is attached to an RFID reader, the buzzer will announce this change with a short beep, the GRE LED will light up <font color = "#C0392B"> (RED LED turns off), RED's current time stops </font>, and GRE's time is scored. </font> </b>
 </p>
 <hr>
 <p style="text-align: justify;">
-<b> <font color = "#27AE60"> If a GRE team occupies a point and a member of that team attaches the card to the reader, a buzzer sounds again, that team's LED lights up, RED's team time is paused, and team time counts.
-GRE, which occupied the point. </font> </b>
-<b> <font color = "#F39C12"> If the card / key fob is attached by the organizer (referee), both times are paused until one of the teams inserts the card.
+<b> <font color = "#F39C12"> If the Referee attaches his RFID card, the running time will stop at the current value.
+The point becomes neutral, the active team's LED goes out.
+The stoppage lasts until a member of the <font color = "#C0392B"> RED team </font> or <font color = "#27AE60"> the GRE team </font> presents their card.
-This type of card is thus suitable for starting a break, but can also be used at the end of the game, when it is necessary to stop time to evaluate the game. </font> </b>
+This type of card is thus suitable for temporarily stopping an ongoing game, controlling a player's intervention, or injuries.
+At the same time, the card can be used at the end of a round of the game, to evaluate the round, respawn teams before continuing. </font> </b>
-<b> <font color = "#3498DB"> If the card is attached by Eraser, both times are stopped and reset to the initial value of 00 hours, 00 minutes, 00 seconds at the same time.
+<b> <font color = "#3498DB"> If Eraser attaches the card, both times will stop and reset to the initial value of 00 hours, 00 minutes, 00 seconds, which will be displayed.
-Used to restart the game, initialize a new game. </font> </b>
+The Eraser card is used to restart the game, to initialize a new game without the need for a power-on cycle. </font> </b>
+The RFID reader responds to the insertion of an RFID card immediately, including the entire logic of the Dominator project.
-Project RFID Domination Timer for Airsoft is suitable for  events, facilities (arenas), or Airsoft teams.
+The project is suitable for Airsoft events, sports facilities, or Airsoft teams, which can build a Dominator device with their own hardware.
-<b>Huge advantage of the Domination Timer system is that the system can be cloned using same firmware for multiple RFID Domination Timers, so you can create as many Timers as you want that will react to same cards.</b>
-The NXP RC522 reader works at a frequency of 13.56MHz, registers RFID tags at approx. 3 centimeters (almost physical contact with the reader is required), compatible ISO / IEC 14443-A tag format.
-The given tag standard also includes ISIC, bus cards, which function as NFC cards and can communicate their physical address - UID to a reader within range.
+Firmware is universal, which is based on the wiring diagram, it is also possible to use the available PCB design for the production of printed circuit boards.
+<b> The advantage of the RFID Domination timer project is that the usage license authorizes the user to clone and create X points with the same configuration via machine code.
+Machine code (.hex) is a compiled firmware format for the RFID Dominator project for supplied UID RFID cards that are embedded in the code before compilation.
+It is thus possible to place any number of independently operating RFID Domination timer points in the game, which respond to identical RFID cards according to a uniform configuration.
+The RFID Dominator system is tuned, it can be put into the game immediately.
+Firmware uploads within 10 seconds via <a href="https://www.hobbytronics.co.uk/arduino-xloader"> XLoader </a>. </b>
 </p>

-**ShareWare firmware - RFID Domination Timer:**
+**Shareware firmware - RFID Domination Timer:**
 * Available at: https://github.com/martinius96/Airsoft-DOMINATOR-RFID/tree/master/firmware/rfid_dominator
 * Divided by I2C address 0x27 or 0x3F of LCD display
 * It let you to measure up to 15 seconds for each team
-* You can use 1 RFID card per entity (4 total --> RED, GRE, REFEREE, ERASER)
+* You can use 1 RFID card per entity (4 RFID cards total --> RED, GRE, REFEREE, ERASER)
+* LCD display will print order to attach RFID card for entity at startup of program
 * Firmware will test compatibility of your hardware, you can test its latency, if output at LCD display is working etc.
 * **Firmware is compiled for ATmega328P (Arduino Uno and Nano are compatible)**
 *